 If you really loved the Eiffel Tower in Paris, you might want a realistic rendition on your mantle.
 With today’s technology, it is possible.

-Why Would I Want to Use 3D Modeling?
+Why Use 3D Modelling

 Well, why not?
 The reasons range from creating very special memories from your travels to creating a 3D object from a photographed subject.